BenBenCHAK/HKUST_SmartCarSimulator/README.md

 > Hint: If you cannot "make", then just manually compile the C++ code.
 Refer to the makefile.

 ## To-do list
-1. Multi threading applied
+1. Use [protocalbuffers](https://github.com/protocolbuffers/protobuf) to serialize the image data for sending and receiving
-2. Client real time control
+2. Multiple cameras and light sources
-3. Sending camera image to client with speed
+3. Flexible cars and tracks control
-4. Use [protocalbuffers](https://github.com/protocolbuffers/protobuf) to serialize the image data for sending and receiving
+4.

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->